binocarlos/etcd-test-cluster/README.md

 etcd-test-cluster
 -----------------

-Boot a cluster of 3 etcd machines using [smesh](https://github.com/binocarlos/smesh)
+An opinionated setup of etcd across 3 servers

 ## install